nerd-bear/Memo/README.md

 ## Development

-CRAC Bot is under active development with nearly daily updates.
+Memo Bot is under active development with nearly daily updates.
 The development process includes:

 - Regular feature additions and improvements
 - Bug fixes and performance optimizations